mgreiler/se-unlocked-website/src/transcripts/EP_04_Leif_Singer.md

----
-episode: "Transcript Episode 4 Leif Singer"
+# Transcript Episode 4 with Leif Singer
-permalink: /episode-4-leif-singer
-status: publish
-type: transcript
----

 **Michaela:** [00:00:00] Hello, and welcome to the Software Engineering Unlocked podcast, where I talk to experienced developers from different companies about